Mason Thompson: Washington Nationals

 On July 30, 2021, Thompson and Jordy Barley were traded to the Washington Nationals in exchange for Daniel Hudson.
 He was activated the next day and made his Nationals debut on August 2.
 In 27 relief appearances, he posted a 4.15 ERA with 21 strikeouts across 21 2/3 innings of work.

 On April 10, 2022, Thompson was placed on the injured list due to a biceps injury.
 He was transferred to the 60-day IL on May 10 with biceps tendinitis.
 He was activated on July 1.
 On September 5, he earned his first major league save by pitching the final three scoreless innings against the St. Louis Cardinals in a 6-0 Nationals win in St. Louis.
 In 24 games, Thompson recorded a 2.92 ERA with 15 strikeouts and one save.
 In 2023, Thompson made 51 relief appearances for Washington, registering a 5.50 ERA with 44 strikeouts across 54 innings of work.

 On February 28, 2024, it was announced that Thompson would require Tommy John surgery, ending his season prematurely.
 He was activated from the injured list to make his return from surgery on July 5, 2025.
 In 14 appearances for the Nationals, Thompson struggled to an 11.81 ERA and 1-1 record with 11 strikeouts across 10 2/3 innings pitched.
 On September 23, Thompson was placed on the injured list due to right biceps tendinitis, ending his season.
 On October 29, Thompson was removed from the 40-man roster and sent outright to Rochester; he subsequently rejected the assignment and elected free agency.

+Texas Rangers

+On February 3, 2026, Thompson signed a minor league contract with the Texas Rangers.
+He made 39 appearances (including three starts) for the Triple–A Round Rock Express, compiling a 5–3 record and 5.67 ERA with 40 strikeouts and four saves across 39 2/3 innings pitched.
+Thompson was released by the Rangers organization on August 18.